hipages/typescript-base/README.md

-Typescript Base
+Typescript Base - Inceptum
 ====

-This is a base project you can use to create your Typescript projects.
+This is a base project you can use to create your Inceptum projects.

 This is what we use at [hipages](https://www.hipages.com.au) for our internal projects.